-An experienced lawyer will have the ability to navigate all aspects of this situation...Read more »
+An experienced lawyer will have the ability to navigate all aspects of this...Read more »

 The question you ask seems more grounded in whether or not there is a valid contract for the sale, not necessarily the legality of the sale.
 If what you were selling was legal to sell, and you had proper ownership/title to the property, then any issues with the sale would not fall within the...Read more »

 I specifically am interested in the time frame for establishing a court date.
 I received the citation on Dec.
 19 but won't be returning to MD until Jan.
-9. The officer that gave it to me couldn't tell me an exact time frame when I can expect a court date to be set and I'm wondering if I'm at any...
+9. The officer that gave it to me couldn't tell me an exact time frame when I can expect a court date to be set and I'm wondering...
 Read more »

 If the court has your current address, you should receive notice of the charges.

 Depending on exactly what you've been charged with, you likely want to hire an attorney to defend you with this case.
-There are often subtle nuances with these laws, the searches, etc that may have the case...Read more »
+There are often subtle nuances with these laws, the searches, etc that may have the...Read more »

 Many of the public court records will be available online at the Maryland judiciary case search website.
 However, if you want information actually in the file, you'll need to go to the clerk's office for the case in question.

 If you've already been cited/charged then the statute of limitations would not apply.
 However, there is a possibility of having the ticket challenged for a lack of prosecution.
 The factors that go into the possibility of succeeding in this regard are varied.
-Contact a traffic lawyer in Maryland to...Read more »
+Contact a traffic lawyer in...Read more »

 Misdemeanor traffic offenses that are in the "must appear" category typically carry a maximum penalty of 60 days in jail, a fine of $500 or both.
 Most lawyers will do what they can given your situation to minimize the penalties, and avoid jail time.
-Depending upon the status of your license when...Read more »
+Depending upon the status of your...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.